harness-community/harness-community.github.io/website/blog/2022-10-07-Harness-Platform/getting_start_harness_platform.md

 Harness Service Reliability Management (SRM) module helps engineering and DevOps teams to balance feature velocity and bug fixes along with the stability and reliability needs in a production environment.

-You can refer to the below docs as well as some organised courses and get yourself onboard with the basics as well the usage of Service Reliability Management:
+You can refer to the below docs as well as some organized courses and get yourself onboard with the basics as well the usage of Service Reliability Management:

 - [Harness SRM Blogs](https://docs.harness.io/category/ko19u4brsv-howtos-service-reliability-management)